wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Reader-Validation-and-2PL-and-OCC.markdown

 as converting an "M" state to "S" after a write-back and graning "S" to the requestor could be more efficient.
 We avoid write-backs in the discussion, because under the context of HTM, write-backs usually require some indirection mechanism which is out of the scope.

+If we treat "S" state as holding a read lock on a cache line, and "M" state as holding an exclusive write lock, then the MSI protocol is exactly a hardware implementation of preemptive reader/writer locking.
+Compared with software reader/writer locking, instead of requestor of a conflicting lock mode waiting for the current owner to release the lock, which may incur deadlock and waste cycles, the hardware choose not to wait, but just to cooperatively preempt, and the lock is always granted on-request.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.